Sheep-y/MarsHorizonMods/SkipAnimations/Readme.md

 This is an unofficial UI mod of the space agency management game Mars Horizon (2020).
 It reduces or eliminates many delays and screen fades, auto-skip normal launch and normal minigame actions, bypass seen cutscenes (reset on launch), and skips a few common cutscenes by default.

-**Because of speed up, game UI may go out of alignment during mini-game.
-Immediately save your game, quit, and relaunch.**
+**If the game UI became misaligned during mini-game, immediately save, quit, and relaunch.**
-You can try to finish the mini-game, but the corruption will get worse when you return from mission and will affect save screen.
+If you try to finish the mini-game, the corruption will spread to other screens including save screen.
-In the end, you still save a lot more time than the time spend on relaunch, esp. if you auto-resolve.

 The game may also crash during mini-game, but it's something that also happens on vanilla.
 So I guess that's not me.

-This mod does not change game mechanics.
-Support all game languages.
+# Installation #

+1. Setup Mars Horizon Mod Loader.
+2. Download latest mod release from GitHub or NexusMods.
+Open with 7-zip or similiar tools.
+3. Extract (Drag and Drop) `MH_SkipAnimations.dll` into the game's `Mods` folder.
+4. Launch the game and enjoy.

 ## The Story ##

 This is my first Mars Horizon mod.
-The animations appeal to my 5yo son, but he is not a seasoned gamer and he has time to waste.
+The animations appeal to my 5yo son, but he is not a seasoned gamer and he has time to waste, esp. when we are still doing covid lockdown here in Hong Kong on 2022.

-He also didn't pay for the new multi-button trackball after the old one dies from excessive clicks within the first few hours of this game, which by the way is a lot more expensive than the game.
+He also didn't pay for the new multi-button trackball after the old one dies from excessive clicks within the first few hours of this game, which by the way is a lot more expensive than this game.

 I sincerely hope this mod can save your pointer device in time.

 He hates the mod, though.
 Rocket rocket rocket rocket go launch! (cue Storybots.)
-Did I mention I buy this game without discount for him?
+Did I mention I buy this game for him?
 Thanks James Webb Space Telescope.

 Yes.
 We'd like to see James Webb added to the game.
 With full unfold animation please. :D

-P.S.
-While the story is true, speed up cheats and mods are common because they speed up development.
-Game and mod development invariably involves relaunching and redoing the same things again and again, and cutting short the flow has a very positive effect on our mental health.

 # Default Behaviour #